Will Insurance Cover My Fertility Treatment? Questions to Ask Your Provider in 2020

 Did you know that one cycle of IVF can cost somewhere between $12,850 and $24,250?

 Surely your health insurance will cover your treatment needs, right?
 Eh… maybe.
 Unfortunately, not many health insurance plans cover fertility needs, which results in you either paying out of pocket, seeking grants or loans, or halting your treatment altogether.
 We at RMA of Connecticut hate seeing patients stress over the financials of their fertility when we wish they could focus all their energy into their end goal: having a baby.

-But that’s why you’re here, reading this blog.
-We are going to help you figure all this out.
+But that’s why you’re here reading this blog.
+Even in the chaos of 2020, you want to take control of your future.
+We 100% support that and are going to help you figure all this out.

 How Do I Pay for Fertility Treatment?

-We’ve written a series of blogs lately that have covered the ends and outs of open-enrollment and ways to pay for treatment outside of health insurance.
+We’ve written a series of blogs lately that have covered everything you need to know about open-enrollment and ways to pay for treatment outside of health insurance.
 Let’s review those options…

 Have some money saved up for something unexpected?
 This might be the moment you use that surplus.

 Paying out-of-pocket is not an option for many people.
 Grants are a great way to help supplement the costs of fertility treatments – you might even find some that pay for it all, top-to-bottom, medicine-to-procedure.
 Be mindful that grants typically have stipulations… you must use “this” fertility clinic, you must live in “that” state, etc.